abw/badger-react-ui/TYPESCRIPT.md

     [X] Initial value state
     [X] Pressing space defaults to being search input, but can we make it select if there's no search input... we only need spaces between words.

+## Sortable

+Overlay used to take `item` but confusingly that's the index of the item, not the data item itself.
+Changed that to `index` and made `item` the actual item